 Chillers can be divided into water-cooled, air-cooled, or evaporatively cooled.
 Water-cooled systems can provide efficiency and environmental impact advantages over air-cooled systems.

-Chapter 2: What are the main components in a chiller?
+Chapter 2: What are the main components of a chiller?

-For a chiller unit,t the main components are the Compressor, Condenser, Evaporator, Expansion Valve, Temperature Controller and Dry Filter.
+For a chiller, the main components are the Compressor, Condenser, Evaporator, Expansion Valve, Temperature Controller and Dry Filter.

 When compressor working, it creates a pressure difference to move the refrigerant around the system.